 This year, major stressors both within and outside of the work environment have impacted employee mental health.
 Although many employers offer an employee assistance program (EAP), few employees take advantage of this resource for support.
-Here are several key questions about EAP programs, explained:
+Here are several key explanations about what an EAP is and how they work:

 An Employee Assistance Program, also known as EAP, is a voluntary, employee benefit that helps workers with problems impacting their emotional and mental wellbeing.
 The work-based program often offers free and confidential assessments, short-term counseling, referrals, and follow-up services to employees who have personal and/or work-related problems.
 Employee assistance programs are confidential in the sense that employee participation is not shared with employers by the EAP provider in order to protect employees.
 It is also short-term in the sense that they are not intended as a substitute for long-term care.